Why and How: Photographing Death Valley in California in Black and White

 If you want to photograph Monument Valley's landscapes with far away shots, this will only be possible at certain points of view.

 Another way is to add a strong foreground that will add an extra dimension to your composition.
-The meadows of Monument Valley are littered with dead trees or juniper trees, each one more implausible than the other.
+The meadows of Monument Valley are littered with dead trees or juniper trees, each one more fantastic than the other.

 For an exceedingly long time, I refused to photograph dead trees.
 I love life and energy.
 I found that a dead tree evoked death and gave a morbid dimension to photographs.

 It is since this famous training course that I understood the importance and the interest of a dead or emaciated tree in an art photo.
-This was perhaps the reason why I did not develop any Monument Valley photos.
+This was perhaps the reason why I did not develop any Monument Valley photos before.
 The absence of this famous foreground prevented me from expressing myself totally.

 If you are photographing Monument Valley landscapes, feel free to use a tree in the foreground.
 It is a real asset.